Hazard Communications Help Support Safe Use and Handling

 - Handling, storage, transportation, spills, and disposal advice.

 - Regulatory information such as Occupational Health and Safety Administration (OSHA) classification and labeling.

-An MSDS can be obtained upon request from the diisocyanates supplier.
+A SDS can be obtained upon request from the diisocyanates producer.
 In addition, containers are labeled with appropriate hazard warning information.
 Similarly, during transportation, appropriate Hazard Communication (HazCom) signs and labels are used on trucks, tank cars, containers, and during marine transportation.